x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/recover-deleted-public-folder-mailbox.md

 audience: ITPro
 f1.keywords:
 - NOCSH
-title: Recover a deleted public folder mailbox
+title: Recover a deleted public folder mailbox in Exchange Online

 ---

-# Recover a deleted public folder mailbox
+# Recover a deleted public folder mailbox in Exchange Online

  **Summary**: This article describes how to recover a public folder mailbox in Microsoft 365 or Office 365 that was previously soft-deleted, meaning the mailbox retention period has not yet elapsed and the recycle bin has not been purged.